Health-Care-Affordability-Lab/mintd/stata/README.md

 ### Automatic Python Package Installation

-The `prjsetup` command includes automatic installation of the Python `mint` package.
-If the Python package is not found when you run a command, `prjsetup` will:
+The `mint` command includes automatic installation of the Python `mint` package.
+If the Python package is not found when you run a command, `mint` will:

 1. First try to install from PyPI: `pip install mint`
 2. If that fails, try to install from the local source directory